Mother’s milk is always a best option when it comes to milk for pets.

 Hydrolyzed soy proteins are acquired from the hydrolysis of soy plants.
 It enhances flavors and so used in soups, spices, sauces and snacks due to its high sodium levels.

 Hydrolyzed soy protein dog food is a best choice for dogs that are sensitive to food reactions including gastrointestinal or dermatology skin infections.
-Diets with soy protein substitutes hydrolyzed dog food protein helping in providing balanced nutrition for dogs.
+Diets with soy protein substitutes hydrolyzed dog food protein helping in providing balanced nutrition for dogs and cats.

 Moreover, hydrolyzed soy protein diets help to treat colitis, idiopathic diarrhea, inflammatory bowel disease, otitis externa and short bowel syndrome in dogs.
 It helps food-allergic dogs by providing some of the small protein molecules that can make an allergic reaction almost impossible.